sassoftware/sas-container-recipes/README.md

 * A [supported version](https://success.docker.com/article/maintenance-lifecycle) of Docker(https://www.docker.com/)
 * Git

-# How to clone from github
+# How to clone from GitHub

 These examples are for a linux host that has git and docker installed.
 This can be done on Windows (with Powershell), and on a Mac too.